 We also do not yet know the full effects of COVID-19 pandemic on our partners, customers and service providers.
 Health concerns and political or governmental developments in response to COVID-19 could create or contribute to economic, social or labor instability or prolonged contractions in the industries in which our customers or partners operate.
 As a result, existing and potential customers have and may continue to choose to reduce or delay technology spending in response to the COVID-19 pandemic, or attempt to renegotiate contracts and obtain concessions, which could materially and negatively impact our operating results, financial condition and prospects.
-Because our enterprise platform offerings are primarily sold on a subscription basis, any such adverse effects may not be fully reflected in our operating results until future periods.
+Because our enterprise platform offerings are primarily sold on a subscription basis, any such adverse effects may not be fully reflected in our operating results until future periods, and such effects may be offset by temporary decreases in our expenses related to restrictions on the conduct of our business.

 The global pandemic of COVID-19 continues to rapidly evolve.
 The extent to which the COVID-19 pandemic impacts our business and operations will depend on future developments that are highly uncertain and cannot be predicted with confidence at the time of this Form 10-Q, such as the ultimate geographic spread of the disease, the duration of the outbreak, the duration and effect of business disruptions and the short-term effects and ultimate effectiveness of the travel restrictions, quarantines, social distancing requirements and business closures in the United States and other countries to contain and treat the disease.
 Accordingly, we do not yet know the full extent of potential impacts on our business and operations, or those of our partners and customers, or the global economy as a whole.
-However, while the COVID-19 pandemic did not have a significant impact on our results of operations during the three months ended March 31, 2020, we anticipate that the pandemic could adversely affect our revenue growth and financial results beginning in the second quarter of 2020, which may continue into the third quarter of 2020 and beyond, and such affect could be material.
+The pandemic could adversely affect our revenue growth and financial results, and such affect could be material.
 Weak global economic conditions also may exacerbate the ongoing impact of the pandemic.